Omarrichi/Studium/BuS Notes/Tutorial_03_English.md

 *Question 3:*

 Contiguous allocation of files leads to disk fragmentation, because some space in the last disk block will be wasted in files whose length is not an integral number of blocks.
-Describe the internal and external fragmentation during the allocation and deletion of block.s
+Describe the internal and external fragmentation during the allocation and deletion of block.s.

 *Solution 3:*